World of Hyatt Business Credit Card Review

 High Spender Sweet Spot

 For a high-spending traveler who stays at Hyatt properties frequently, this card could be a good fit.
 The card handsomely rewards its cardholders for spending on the card.
 That said, the benefits are quite underwhelming if you don't care about elite status.
 It would be nice to see some type of certificate offered, whether a category 1-4 certificate or an upgrade certificate.
-After all, the Chase World of Hyatt personal card includes a category 1-4 certificate while still having a low annual fee of $95 and gives you a chance to earn a second each year.
+After all, the Quidget_Hyatt includes a category 1-4 certificate, while still having a low annual fee of annual_fees, and gives you a chance to earn a second each year.

 World of Hyatt Business Credit Card Review: ToP Thoughts